Requirements for articles

 Terms

-2. Manuscript submission deadlines: during the year.
-The article may be accepted for publication in the journal’s current or further issues.
-The time it takes for an article to be printed from the time it is accepted and approved by the editors ranges from three months to a year on average.
+3. Manuscript submission deadlines: during the year.
+The article may be accepted for publication in the journal’s current or future issues.
+The average time it takes for an article to be printed from the date it is accepted and approved by the editors ranges from three months to a year.

-3. Articles by one, two, or three co-authors are accepted for review.
+4. Articles by one, two, or three co-authors are accepted for review.
 A greater number of co-authors is possible if the manuscript’s content is the result of joint scientific research conducted within the framework of grants and scientific projects on state budget topics.
 This must be stated in the article and supported by corresponding documents.
-The editorial board makes a decision to increase the number of authors.
-During a given year, “IPDS” accepts only one author’s manuscript for consideration, review, and possible publication.
-If the article has multiple Authors, this applies to the Main Author (first in order), who is primarily responsible for the manuscript’s content and design.
+Decisions regarding an increased number of co-authors are subject to the Editorial Board’s approval.
+“IPDS” accepts for consideration, peer review, and potential publication no more than one manuscript of a corresponding author per year.
+In cases of multi-authored manuscripts, this restriction applies to the Main Author (the first listed author), who bears primary responsibility for the content and formatting of the manuscript.

-5. The license agreement is signed by the author(s) of the article and the editorial board of the scientific journal.
+6. The License Agreement is signed by the author(s) of the article and the editorial board of the scientific journal.
 The authors retain all copyright while also granting the journal first publication rights.

-8. After receiving the article, the “IPDS” Ethics Committee determines whether the manuscript corresponds to the journal’s aim and scope, and appoints an editor and two reviewers.
+9. After receiving the article, the “IPDS” Ethics Committee determines whether the manuscript corresponds to the journal’s aim and scope and appoints an editor and two reviewers.
 Reviewers conduct anonymous reviews.
 A double-blind review is used.
 The editor corresponds with the Main Author (corresponding author) and is responsible for ensuring that the article is ready for printing and meets all requirements.

-9. Articles with an empirical component are mainly accepted.
-Purely theoretical works will be published in a limited number and only if they have significant scientific relevance.
+10. Articles with an empirical component are mainly accepted.
+Purely theoretical works will be published in a limited number, and only if they have significant scientific relevance.

 The Article’s Structure and Requirements for Manuscript Text Design